-Tamarack Cross Country Ski Center (Mammoth Lakes Basin) – Ope.
+Tamarack Cross Country Ski Center (Mammoth Lakes Basin) – Closed for the season.

 Ice Skating, Tubing & Sledding

-Woolly’s Tube Park & Snow Play – Open daily.
+Woolly’s Tube Park & Snow Play – Closed for the season.

-Mammoth Ice Rink – Open daily, weather dependent.
+Mammoth Ice Rink – Closed for the season.

 Other Winter Activities

-Mammoth Mountain snowcat tours – Open; Advanced Reservations required.
+Mammoth Mountain snowcat tours – Closed for the season.

 Snowshoeing is available on Mammoth Lakes trails throughout the winter, snowfall permitting.
 Check the Mammoth Lakes Trail System website for current trail conditions.